Inhotim: Botanical Garden

 In 2011, Inhotim joined the Brazilian government's official botanical garden association, and the staff has begun an inventory of its 5,000 plant species, including 1,300 types of palm alone.
 This represents more than 28% of botanical families known to man, and helped the institution receive the title of Private Reserve of Natural Patrimony of Inhotim (RPPN).

-Inhotim Institute is the only place in Latin America that has the Carrion Flower, a species native to Asia and famous for being the biggest flower in the world.
+Inhotim Institute is the only place in Latin America that has the Carrion flower, a species native to Asia and famous for being the biggest flower in the world.
 It is also known for the strong odor it releases when blooming, which has given it the alternative name of "corpse flower".
 In Inhotim, it bloomed for the first time on December 15, 2010, and again on December 27, 2012.
 The flower is located in the "Viveiro Educador", in the Equatorial Greenhouse, and is open for visitation by the public.

 Management

 In 2008, Inhotim's status was changed from a private museum to a public institute, with an annual budget and a board of directors.
 Although the plan is for the place eventually to be self-funding, at the moment it is largely financed by Paz.
 Inhotim costs about $10 million to run a year, with about 15% of this coming from ticket receipts.

 Jochen Volz has been the artistic director since 2004.
 Paz has plans to expand Inhotim with ten or more new hotels, a 15,000-capacity amphitheater, and even a complex of "lofts" for those who want to live amid the collection.

-In 2017, Inhotim's original founder Bernardo Paz was convicted of money laundering and sentenced to nine years in prison.
-Allegedly, between 2007 and 2008 Paz received more than $98 million related to fund-raising for Inhotim, some of which was diverted to other companies.

 Attendance

-In 2009, around 133,000 people travelled to Inhotim In 2011, the park attracted nearly 250,000 visitors from all over the world.
+Inhotim has experienced a significant rise in attendance since it opened to the public in 2006, with around 133,000 visitors in 2009, nearly 250,000 visitors in 2011 and 300,000 visitors in 2023.
 In August 2018, they reached the mark of 3 million visitors.